Charles Menzies (Royal Marines officer): After Newcastle

 After a year establishing Newcastle, Menzies submitted his resignation to Governor King so that he could "return to England" and his "duty in the Royal Marines".
 King accepted his resignation and he left soon after, returning almost immediately to active service including a meritorious role in the war against Napoleon.

 Menzies was promoted to the rank of captain in the Royal Marine Artillery in April 1813.
 He commanded the Royal Marine Artillery from 1838 to 1844, progressing through the ranks from major to lieutenant colonel and then in 1857 to general.
 He was appointed aide-de-camp to the Queen Victoria in 1852.

 Marriage and children

 Shortly after arriving in Sydney, Menzies had begun a brief liaison with a convict woman called Mindred/Mildred Rose Harrison.
 Their son, Charles Harrison Menzie, was born on 28 February 1805 in Sydney.
 Mildred was not among the people listed as going to New Castle with him.
 Young Charles Harrison Menzie was baptized on 23 June 1805 the day before his father left for England on the "Investigator".
 Charles Menzies would never see his eldest son again.

 Menzies met Maria Wilhelmina, daughter of Dr Robert Bryant, physician to the Duke of Gloucester.
 They married on 16 December 1817 at Marylebone, Middlesex, England and had five children.

-Menzies died at Hastings on 22 August 1866.
+Menzies was made a Knight Commander of the Order of the Bath in April 1865 and died at Hastings on 22 August 1866.